-Among the reasons for initiating such a task Orlob notes a desire to avoid duplication of effort in modeling; and he observes further that, in his experience, models appearing in the refereed literature frequently do not prove to be either the most useful models or the models best documented or most easily transferable from one case study to another.
-Thus, because reports and documentation on the more useful models tend to receive only limited circulation among the profession, IIASA would seem to be well placed to act as a clearing house, or central registry, for such information.
+The general objective of the Survey Task is to enhance the exchange of scientific and technological information on mathematical modeling between research and development people, and potential users.
+Among the reasons for initiating such a task, Orlob noted a desire to avoid duplication of effort in modeling; and he observed further that, in his experience, models appearing in the refereed literature frequently do not prove to be either the most useful models or the models best documented or most easily transferable from one case study to another.
+Thus, because reports and documentation on the more useful models tend to receive only limited circulation among the profession, IIASA would seem to be well placed to act as a clearing house, or central registry, for information.

-From a review of the current models for water quality in lakes and reservoirs two weaknesses in particular can be identified:
+From a review of the current models for water quality in lakes and reservoirs, two weaknesses in particular can be identified:

-- o The lack of adequate characterisations of sediment/water column interaction - clearly in shallow lakes the exchange of nutrients between the benthos and water column, the resuspension of sediments, and matters pertaining to the recirculation of phosphorus, are important factors. - o The "primitive" state of 2- and 3- spatial dimension models as attempts at describing the extremely complex hydrodynamic circulation mechanisms in large impoundments.
+- The lack of adequate characterizations of sediment/ water column interaction--clearly in shallow lakes the exchange of nutrients between the benthos and water column, the resuspension of sediments, and the recirculation of phosphorus, are important factors. - The "primitive" state of two- and three- spatial dimension models as attempts at describing the extremely complex hydrodynamic circulation mechanisms in large impoundments.

-The one-dimensional models for temperature profiles in small reservoirs, developed principally by Harleman and Orlob and their co-workers during the 196C's, are the models now receiving the widest application in the solution of management problems.
+The one-dimensional models for temperature profiles in small reservoirs, developed principally by Harleman and Orlob and their coworkers during the 1960s, are the models now receiving the widest application in the solution of management problems.
 (These management problems are frequently concerned with selective reservoir withdrawal policies and with the impact of reservoir construction on downstream water quality.)
-The application of the models is, however, restricted in the sense that they deal with reservoirs having large detention times with a tendency to become strongly stratified.
-Despite this restriction, such models have formed the platform for extensions into the field of water quality/ecology modeling - and a natural progression in complexity - so that at present we are facing the fundamental problem of whether a sufficiently comprehensive data base can be found to verify the twoand three-dimensional model forms.
-With respect to the high cost of data collection, and some perhaps remarkable figures are quoted later in section 2.5, the question arises as to whether models can themselves be used to define economic data collection programs.
-This indeed they can, especially in terms of desired sampling frequency and experiment duration; the unfortunate fact, however, is that a good experimental design is strongly dependent upon a good a priori knowledge (model) of the system's behavior.
+The application of the models is, however, restricted in the sense that they deal with reservoirs having long detention times with a tendency to become strongly stratified.
+Despite this restriction, such models have been the basis for extensions into water quality/ecology modeling--and a natural progression in complexity--so that at present we are facing the fundamental problem of whether a sufficiently comprehensive data base can be found to verify the two- and threedimensional model forms.
+With respect to the high cost of data collection (and some perhaps remarkable figures are quoted later in section 2.5) the question arises whether models can themselves be used to define economic data collection programs.
+This indeed they can, especially in terms of desired sampling frequency and experiment duration; unfortunately, however, good experimental design is strongly dependent upon good a priori knowledge (model) of the system's behavior.

-S. Rinaldi: "An Overview of Modeling and Control of River Quality"
+S. Rinaldi: An Overview of Modeling and Control of River Quality

-Professor Rinaldi introduced his presentation by remarking that he and his colleagues have approached the subject of the Workshop with a perspective that is rather different from that of Orlob.
+Professor Rinaldi and his colleagues have approached the subject of the Workshop with a rather different perspective from that of Orlob.
 A major objective of his group's work has been to assess the usefulness of control and systems theory applications in the modeling and management of river water quality.
 As one of the first of several subsequently suggested modeling procedures, Rinaldi identifies three basic steps:

-- o Conceptualizing the problem wherein "reality" is idealized as a set of simple conceptual models, such as, for example, tanks in series and in parallel, as in a conceptual hydrological model. - o Parameter estimation a step which follows the correct determination of model structure - to which must be added the qualification that parameter values are to be estimated from in situ field data and that estimation of more than about ten different parameter values simultaneously is an almost intractable problem.

-Model validation - a step rarely attempted either because of insufficient independent data sets or because models so rarely perform adequately other than with the data for which they have been verified.
+- Conceptualizing the problem--wherein "reality" is idealized as a set of simple conceptual models, such as, for example, tanks in series and in parallel, as in a conceptual hydrological model. - Parameter estimation--a step that follows the correct determination of model structure; parameter values must be estimated from in situ field data and estimation of more than about ten simultaneously is an almost intractable problem. - Model validation--a step rarely attempted either because of insufficient independent data sets or because models so rarely perform adequately other than with the data for which they have been verified.